keras-team/keras-io/examples/nlp/md/pretraining_BERT.md

 <div class="k-default-codeblock">
 ```
-The cache for model files in Transformers v4.22.0 has been udpated.
+The cache for model files in Transformers v4.22.0 has been updated.
 Migrating your old cache.
 This is a one-time only operation.
 You can interrupt this and resume the migration later on by calling `transformers.utils.move_cache()`.

 Moving 52 files to the new cache system